Wild vs. Rangers Player Props Betting Odds

-Player props are available for Kirill Kaprizov and Artemi Panarin, among others, when the Minnesota Wild host the New York Rangers at Xcel Energy Center on Saturday at 8:00 PM ET.
+Bookmakers have set player props for Artemi Panarin, Mats Zuccarello and others when the New York Rangers host the Minnesota Wild at Madison Square Garden on Thursday at 7:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!